S. Korea reports additional bird flu case at duck farm | Yonhap News Agency

 S. Korea reports additional bird flu case at duck farm

-The case of a highly pathogenic avian influenza (AI) strain of H5N1 was found at the duck farm located in Goheung, a southern coastal town, some 470 kilometers south of Seoul, according to the officials.
+The case of a highly pathogenic avian influenza (AI) strain of H5N1 was found at the duck farm located in Anseong, 77 kilometers south of Seoul, according to the agricultural ministry.

-It brought to 22 the total number of AI cases that have been reported at local poultry farms since this autumn.

-Quarantine measures have been taken on the farm where some 26,000 ducks are being raised.
-They include access restrictions at the farm and other at-risk facilities, culling of poultry and an epidemiological investigation, they added.
+Quarantine measures have been taken on the farm, where some 12,457 ducks were being raised.
+They include access restrictions at the farm and other at-risk facilities, culling of poultry and an epidemiological investigation.

 colin@yna.co.kr